 - a natural person’s sex life or sexual orientation

-- criminal convictions or offences
+- criminal convictions or offenses

 This policy sets out the safeguards we believe are appropriate to ensure that we comply with the data protection principles set out above.
-We also have a data retention policy which sets out how long special category data will be held onto.
+We also have a data retention policy that sets out how long special category data will be held onto.

 Responsibility for the Processing of Personal Data